 Internet Protocol Security (IPsec) is a suite of protocols developed by the Internet Engineering Task Force (IETF) that offer confidentiality, integrity, and authentication of data.
 IPsec allows secure communication between two hosts or network entities over an untrusted network.
 You can use IPsec to direct web traffic from your network to SIA Proxy for scanning.
-This method requires that you integrate your software-defined wide area network (SD-WAN) solution with SIA.
+This method requires that you use a supported SD-WAN solution or a supported router.
 With this integration in place, you can create IPsec tunnels that optimally and securely transport traffic from your branches to SIA.

 To use IPsec as a fully proxy method, you must also enable SIA Proxy, set up the man-in-the-middle (MITM) CA certificate, and complete the steps that are required for the full web proxy.
 For more information, see About SIA Proxy and Enable full web proxy.